 1975: “Let’s Do It Again,” written by Curtis Mayfield and recorded by the Staple Singers, was the #1 song on the Billboard Hot 100.
 Part of the soundtrack for the film of the same name, the song was the Staple Singers’ last major hit on the pop charts.

 1980: Double Fantasy, John Lennon’s fifth album with wife Yoko Ono, went to the top of the Billboard pop chart.
 It was Lennon’s third and final #1 album and reached the top of the UK chart in February.
-On the same day, the album’s first single “(Just Like) Starting Over” began five weeks at #1 on the Billboard Hot 100.
+On the same day, the album’s first single, “(Just Like) Starting Over,” began five weeks at #1 on the Billboard Hot 100 in the US.

 1982: Billy Joel played a benefit concert in Allentown, Pennsylvania as his recent single, “Allentown,” a song about struggling rust belt workers, climbed the charts on its way to #17.